 - Are some parts of your audience more valuable than others?

 - Are you sometimes selling clicks for less than they are worth to you in promoting your own content?

 - Do you need more control over when ads are shown and who they are shown to?

-Answer “yes” to just one of those points and DFP might be worth implementing.
+Answer “yes” to just one of those points and Google Ad Manager might be worth implementing.
 It’s also worth noting that if you answer “no” to the first two questions and run anything but a very quiet website you might want to be addressing those issues too.

 Mat has been supporting content creators on the web since 1996.
 As Co-founder of OKO Digital, Mat became the first person in the UK qualified to AdSense partner status and repeated this first with Google Certified Publishing Partner programme.